Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 We will meet to blend learning, discussion, and playing games with reading, appreciating, and commenting on one another’s work as it is submitted for peer review.
 Writers are encouraged—but never required—to submit new pieces in any state of draftiness or readiness up to 2,000 words each week for peer reading and feedback.
 Our Collaborative Feedback method, developed here at Signum University, asks us to comment at the author's comfort level through a structured reader (not editor) response.
 We gather to encourage the story that the author wants to tell.
 Our philosophy of kindness first might just turn around your previous experience of writing groups.

-Note: A seat has been reserved in this module for a writer of traditionally marginalized identity.
-There is no form; simply write to [email protected] to identify yourself as someone who qualifies for and wishes to use this space in the writing group.
+A seat has been reserved in this module for any writer (especially a beginner) of marginalized identity to support them finding their voice.
+Please simply write to [email protected] to identify yourself if you wish to join the class.

 Geology of Fictional Worlds